-BFA holds assets with a net book value of \$226,845 which includes a turf field, an overflow parking lot, dumpster and storage fence enclosures.
+BFA holds assets with a net book value of \$407,111 which includes a turf field, an overflow parking lot, dumpster and storage fence enclosures and our playground resurface which was completed in August 2022.

 In April, 2016, the Colorado Educational and Cultural Facilities Authority (CECFA) issued \$19,140,000 in Charter School Revenue Bonds.
 Bond proceeds were loaned to the Building Corporation to finance the acquisition and construction of educational facilities.
 BFA uses the building owned by the Building Corporation.
 The debt accrues interest at rates ranging from 3% to 5%.
 Interest payments are due semi-annually on July 1 and January 1 each year through 2046.
-The Building Corporation reports these educational facilities at the book value of \$15,681,407.
+The Building Corporation reports these educational facilities at the book value of \$14,425,235.